GregShiner/recipe-classifier/README.md

 ProteinContent (grams)
 ```

 With this information, we had to define what nutrient amounts necessarily contributed towards a recipe / meal being classified as healthy, so we can associate keywords to it.
-Our definition relied on the FDA's recommended "Daily Value on the Nutrition and Supplement Facts Label" article.[^2] The consensus for each nutrients' Daily Value percentages was around 5-20%, where below this threshold was generally considered as low, and above was considered as high intake.
+Our definition of a healthy meal relied on the FDA's recommended "Daily Value on the Nutrition and Supplement Facts Label" article.[^2] The consensus for a healthy threshold regarding each nutrients' Daily Value percentages was 5-20%, where below this threshold was generally considered as low, and above was considered as high intake.

 As each nutrient would have their own daily value measurement, we calculated the Daily Value Percentage for each recipe by converting each of their nutritional contents into their respective daily value percentages, and dropped columns where their nutrient category did not have a specified value from the FDA.
 Below is the reference guide[^2], which we utilized towards converting each of the provided nutrient categories within the recipe towards their respective daily value percentage.